xyqyear/minecraft-qqbot/README.md

     get_command function receives *session: CommandSession* and *args: str*, returns (*minecraft command: str*, *permission: str*)

+    get_command function could be async or not async.

     ***the parameters used bellow may be changed in the future***

     parse_response function receives *permission: str* and *response: str*,